 Monitor the status of the stack.
 When the status is CREATE_COMPLETE, the deployment is complete.

-You can use the URL displayed in the Outputs tab for the stack to view the resources that were created.
+In the Outputs tab, copy SSHString1 and SSHString2 for subsequence steps.

 Step 3.
 Test the Deployment

 The steps in this section walk you through some of the basics with Spinnaker.
 You'll set up a Spinnaker pipeline that bakes a Amazon Virtual Image (AMI) image that contains a Redis server, and then deploys that image to a test cluster.